baobabsoluciones/cornflow/cornflow-server/README.rst

     export FLASK_APP=cornflow.app
     flask run

-**Cornflow needs a running installation of airflow to operate and more configuration**.
-Check `the installation docs <https://baobabsoluciones.github.io/cornflow-server/main/install.html>`_ for more details on installing airflow, configuring the application and initializing the database.
+**Cornflow needs a running installation of Airflow to operate and more configuration**.
+Check `the installation docs <https://baobabsoluciones.github.io/cornflow/main/install.html>`_ for more details on installing airflow, configuring the application and initializing the database.

 Using cornflow to solve a PuLP model
 ---------------------------------------